 Most caterpillars are very particular about the food they eat.
 Each species specializes in certain types of plants.

 - Specialization of this type may be beneficial for avoiding competition between species.

-- There may be not enough plant material for the whole caterpillar population.
+- The whole caterpillar population may have insufficient plant material.
 That is why caterpillars of many different species can eat other caterpillars, eggs, or chrysalises.

 - The same was observed for caterpillars of morpho butterflies.
-Though they usually, they eat local pea plants, in critical conditions they can attack caterpillars of other species.
+Though they usually eat local pea plants, in critical conditions, they can attack caterpillars of other species.

 Morpho butterflies are poisonous to eat.

-We have already mentioned that caterpillars of morpho butterflies can accumulate poison from the plants they eat without any damage to themselves.
+We have already mentioned that caterpillars of morpho butterflies can accumulate poison from the plants they eat without damaging themselves.

 - This accumulated poison protects them from being eaten.
 This valuable property is conserved during metamorphosis, which means morpho butterflies are poisonous as well.

 - The poisonous characteristic adds to their list of protection measures against possible attackers.